relyq/c_practice/lists/README.md

 # lists

-tail: insert() only needs to update tail if item was pushed to the back of the list
+all functions should handle being given a null pointer - slist_tail done

-tail: should optimize all functions with use of tail pointer
+should return error if trying to pop empty list

-all functions should handle being given a null pointer
+return error if malloc fails

 could implement swap()